kinsta-content/node-js-photo-sharing-app/Chapters/02 - Chapter 2/README.md

 ---

-# 2.2 Initializing our project
+# 2.2 Initializing Our Project

 Creating a package.json file can be done manually or using the <kbd>npm init</kbd> command and following the prompts.
 This is often referred to as "initializing a project".
 I prefer the easier route.